 Slogans and Memes

-Heimans and Timms cite the long-lived previous era in which people watched the same tv shows and read similar newspapers; anyone with money could advertise to a large audience from the top down.
+Heimans and Timms cite the long-lived previous era in which people watched the same TV shows and read similar newspapers; anyone with money could advertise to a large audience.

 Today, the most resonant ideas are not those that get flashed at the highest number of people but those that become individualized expressions of affiliation and identity among peers.Jeremy Heimans and Henry Timms

 New power doesn’t rely on slogans and soundbites.
-Storytelling – whether by images or words – turns out to be most effective when the creators offer up their stories, but cannot control their spread.
+Storytelling – whether in words or images – turns out to be the most effective way to spread an idea.
+It works best when the creators offer up their stories, but understand they can’t control how the stories spread.

-Anyone who wants to build and sustain a movement, the authors instruct, must identify connected people, and then connect to them; create a new-power brand that speaks to and inspires a community; move people toward higher levels of participation; and create galvanizing moments to launch their movement.
+Anyone who wants to build and sustain a movement, the authors instruct, must identify connected people and connect to them; create a new-power brand that speaks to and inspires a community; create galvanizing moments to launch their movement, and move people toward higher levels of participation.

-Heimans and Timms recognize that building crowds and movements effectively requires making engagement and participation attractive and easy in order to inspire increasing levels of acceptance.
+Heimans and Timms recognize that building crowds and movements effectively requires making engagement and participation so attractive and accessible that they inspire increasing levels of acceptance.
 And, the authors insist, such movements must be able to hold their community together over the long haul – a leadership achievement that requires the ability and resilience to navigate crises.

-Old power fundraising skills, Heimans and Timms delineate, include salesmanship and the ability to work with complex bureaucracies and cultivate relationships with the social and financial elite.
-In the new power world, on the other hand, fundraisers need a talent for bringing people together, the skill to deal with the complexities of communities, and the ability to tell a riveting, foundational story about themselves and their organization.
+Old power fundraising skills, Heimans and Timms delineate, include a gift for selling and the ability to work with complex bureaucracies and cultivate relationships with the social and financial elite.
+In the new power world, on the other hand, fundraisers need a talent for bringing people together, the talent to deal with the complexities of communities, and the ability to tell a riveting, foundational story about themselves and their organization.

 People have always wanted to take part in the world.Jeremy Heimans and Henry Timm

-When trying to channel people’s passion and energy, the authors caution, accept that they may move in a direction you didn’t expect.
+When trying to channel people’s passion and energy, the authors caution, accept that they may move in directions you don’t expect.